 Efficient and reliable power convertors

-Within EnergyVille, power electronics converters using state-of-the-art GaN and SiC technology are developed that support the roll-out of the LVDC grid.
+Within EnergyVille, we develop power electronics converters that support the roll-out of the LVDC grid, efficient drives and battery interfaces.
 The focus is mainly on high step-up and high step-down DC/DC conversion where reliability, efficiency and compactness are key parameters.
 Application areas can be found in Point-Of-Load (POL) and integrated Module-Level Converters (MLC) for Building Integrated PhotoVoltaics (BIPV).
 Climate chambers are available to increase the thermal stress, thereby emulating extreme environmental conditions where the converters might operate.
+Aside from this we have set-ups to accurately measure yield.

 - SmarThor, research platform for multi-energy systems and markets